Diversify Your Vision Datasets with Automatic Diffusion-Based Augmentation: Experiments

-In order to test our method on a setting of contextual bias for fine-grained classification, we create a custom split of the FGVC-Aircraft Benchmark~\cite{maji13fine-grained} containing 2 visually similar classes: Boeing-767 and Airbus-322.
-We then manually label each image as 'sky', 'grass', or 'road' based on the background and filter out ambiguous examples.
-To construct a bias split, we train on 400 samples where Airbus airplanes are only seen in road backgrounds and Boeing airplanes are only seen on grassy backgrounds, with both appearing in sky backgrounds.
-We evaluate on a testset where each class appears on all backgrounds.
-Similarly, our \textit{+Real} baseline adds 400 samples of a similar background distribution to the test set.
-Exact split breakdowns are in the Appendix.
+Waterbirds is a synthetically constructed dataset which creates contextual bias by taking species of landbirds and waterbirds from the CUB-200~\cite{Wah11thecaltech-ucsd} dataset and pasting them onto forest and water backgrounds from the Places~\cite{places} dataset.
+The classification task is landbirds versus waterbirds, and the spurious correlation is the background.
+The training and validation sets have all landbirds appearing on forest backgrounds and all waterbirds appearing on water backgrounds, while the test set has an even representation of backgrounds and bird types.
+Our \textit{+Real} data baseline contains only images from the out-of-domain groups, namely landbird on water and waterbird on land.

-Interestingly, we found that the edits generated by the Img2Img editing method were almost exclusively total failures (visualizations in the Appendix).
-Thus, we use InstructPix2Pix, prompting the LLM with the prefixes ``a photo of an airplane'' and editing the final prompts to fit the instructional format of the editing method.
+Interestingly, we found that the edits generated by the Img2Img editing method were very low quality (visualizations in the Appendix).
+Thus, we use InstructPix2Pix, prompting the LLM with the prefixes ``a photo of a bird'' and editing the final prompts to fit the instructional format of the editing method.